Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Will indoor flame machines trigger smoke detectors?

-Many venues will temporarily disable smoke detectors in the immediate area of the effect with fire marshal approval and fire watch personnel present.
+It depends on the fuel type, detector sensitivity, and ventilation.
+Many venues will temporarily disable smoke detectors in the immediate area with fire marshal approval and fire watch personnel present.
 This should only be done by authorized facility staff.

 Creating Safe and Spectacular Indoor Flame Effects